heritage cakes from the blue ridge mountains.

 FLAT ROCK BLACKOUT

 Decadent, moist chocolate cake.
 Rooted in the mountain summers of Henderson County - where Lowcountry families once carried refined tastes inland to escape the heat - Flat Rock Blackout is a variation of a recipe from the late 1800's, entered into our cookbook in 1955.Built with real cocoa, buttermilk, dark roast coffee, dark brown sugar, homemade butter and dark chocolate candy, this deep, dark Bundt is made to impress.
-Finished with a restrained dark chocolate praline ganache.
+Soaked with bourbon-infused cocoa sugar syrup and then finished with a restrained dark chocolate praline ganache.

 $65 - Serves 12-15 people